-Working together, local artists will create a work of art that will express a combined vision of unity on three 4’ x 8’ panels.
-Local artists will volunteer their time & talent to develop the unity theme and execute a cohesive project.
-The final product will be displayed at TFAC for 30 days for receptions and discussions before being put on tour to selected locations in our foothills.
+Working together, local professional artists will create a work of art that will express a combined vision of unity on three 4’ x 8’ panels.
+Local artists will volunteer their time and talent to develop the unity theme and execute a cohesive project.
+The final product will be displayed at TFAC for 30 days to be viewed at receptions and discussions before being put on tour to selected locations in our foothills.

 - INDIVIDUAL, ARTISTS-LED UNITY-THEMED WORKS

 Local arts professionals will lead community members, from students to adults to seniors, in a series of mixed-media/collage workshops.
-At the workshops, community members will be provided a small canvas, basic art supplies and guidance on how to express and execute their individual visions of unity.
-The resulting individual artworks will be hung together and displayed at TFAC.
-After approximately 30 days the individual canvases can be claimed and removed by their owners.
+At the workshops, community members will be provided a small canvas, basic art supplies and guidance on how to express and execute their individual visions of unity using personal collage materials.
+The resulting individual artworks will be hung together and displayed at TFAC, with an opening reception on May 5.
+After the exhibit, artists may take their panels home.

-Raleigh-based professional artist Eric McRay, will be on hand March 31st-April 1st to lead two important workshops to begin the project.
-McRay will lead a teaching workshop designed for local arts professionals willing to serve as workshop session leaders, facilitating the mixed-media/collage workshops noted above.
+Raleigh-based professional artist Eric McRay will be on hand March 31st-April 1st to lead important workshops to begin the project.
+McRay will lead a teaching workshop designed for local arts professionals who are willing to serve as workshop session leaders, facilitating the mixed-media/collage workshops noted above.
 McRay will also lead several hands-on workshops for community members from students to seniors.